wangvsa/CMSA/README.md

-# CUDA-MSA
+# CMSA
-This paper presents CMSA, a robust and efficient MSA system for large-scale datasets on the heterogeneous CPU/GPU platform.
+CMSA is a robust and efficient MSA system for large-scale datasets on the heterogeneous CPU/GPU platform.
 It performs and optimizes multiple sequence alignment automatically for users’ submitted sequences without any assumptions.
 CMSA adopts the co-run computation model so that both CPU and GPU devices are fully utilized.
-Moreover, CMSA proposes an improved center star strategy that reduces the time complexity of its center sequence selection process from $O(mn^2)$ to O(mn).
+Moreover, CMSA proposes an improved center star strategy that reduces the time complexity of its center sequence selection process from O(mn^2) to O(mn).

 Usage: